Legal US Online Blackjack Guide

 Two states – Connecticut and Washington – have laws on their books banning all forms of online gambling, but these are unenforced, and we’ve never uncovered even a single instance of any 18+ 21 player getting fined or arrested for online gaming in these states.
 Still, we advise abiding by all local laws and proceeding only at your own risk.

 Note: No top-rated online BJ casino currently accepts NJ residents.
-It isn’t against the law for New Jersey gamblers to use these sites, but they’ll have to do so outside of state borders for the time being.
+While it isn’t against the law for New Jersey gamblers to use offshore sites, they’ll have to do so outside of state borders for the time being.

 Other common banking methods include wire transfers, money orders, person-to-person services (like MoneyGram), cashier’s checks, and so on.
 These all cost more to use and process much slower, so they’re not recommended for players who want to hit the digital blackjack tables ASAP.